The Zookeeper (2001 film): Plot

 In an unspecified Eastern European country, soldiers round up the inhabitants of a village.
 Ten year old Zioig (Javor Loznica) is separated from his mother.
-While being transported in a truck, Zioig's father (Mikulás Kren) tells his son that he is a man now and that grown men don't cry.
+While being transported in a truck, Zioig's father (Mikulás Kren) tells his son that he is a man now and that grown men do not cry.
 The soldiers kill the men but Zioig manages to escape.

 Meanwhile, in the capital city, a former Interior Ministry official and Communist party member named Ludovic (Sam Neill) works at a zoo.
 He receives a letter from his estranged daughter Anna in Paris who wants to reconcile with her father.
 With the city under siege, Ludovic volunteers to help the Indian veterinarian (Om Puri) to look after the animals until they can safely evacuate them.
 Due to scarce supplies, they are forced to put the animals on rations.

 Elsewhere, the orphaned Zioig is picked up by a truck carrying United Nations peacekeepers.
 During the journey, he jumps out of the truck while the peacekeepers are asleep and steals two boxes of supplies.
 Back in the capital city, Ludovic encounters the militia leader Dragov (Ulrich Thomsen) at a checkpoint.
 Despite lacking identity papers, Dragov lets him through because they are of the same race.
 Ludovic moves into the zoo and helps the veterinarian to look after the animals.
 Ludovic develops an attachment to a female Capuchin monkey named "Luisa."

 While visiting the wolves' pen, Ludovic encounters the orphaned Zioig and tells the boy to leave.
 Amidst the fighting, Ludovic befriends the Vet while drinking.
 The Vet tells Ludovic that good men do the right thing in bad times.
 The following morning, Dragov and his militia visit the zoo and arrests the Vet because he is of a different race.
 When Ludovic protests, Dragov replies that they will let him go if he is innocent.
 Ludovic is forced to look after the animals alone.

 The following morning, Ludovic finds the Vet strung up outside and buries him.
 Later, Zioig returns and forces his way into Ludovic's cabin with a gun.
 When the boy faints, Ludovic takes pity on him and tends to the boy's leg wound with antibiotics.
 After feeding Zioig, Ludovic tells him that he has to leave the next day because his presence would endanger him.
-Zioig complies but later returns with a woman, who identifies herself as Zioig's mother Ankica (Gina McKee).
+Zioig complies, but later returns with a woman, who identifies herself as Zioig's mother Ankica (Gina McKee).
 Taking pity on them, Ludovic decides to allow Zioig and his mother to stay.